 Diet plan for a diverticulitis flare-up

-The following table shows a four-day diet plan you can do during a diverticulitis flare-up:
+The following table demonstrates an example of a four-day diet plan that is suitable for a diverticulitis flare-up:

 |Day 1||Day 2||Day 3||Day 4|

-*Quantities included in this diet plan may vary according to age, gender, physical activity or if there's any associated disease.
-Therefore it is recommended that you have individual guidance by a nutritionist, in order to assess all you nutritional needs.
+*Quantities included in this diet plan may vary according to age, gender, physical activity or current health status.
+Therefore you are advised to be assessed by a doctor or registered dietitian for a more customized plan that addresses all you nutritional needs.